By: Team T12-1 Since: Oct 2018 Licence: MIT

 The selected data in

-’s Expense Tracker data Below is the UML sequence diagram that shows howSignUpCommand
+Modelis switched tojohn’s and anUserLoggedInEventis raised forUIto showjohn’s Expense Tracker data Below is the UML sequence diagram that shows howSignUpCommandworks.

-worksBelow is the UML sequence diagram that shows how LoginCommand
+SignUpCommand worksBelow is the UML sequence diagram that shows how LoginCommand works.

 -